Tech-Matt/riscv-cpu/README.md

 - [ ] Write Instruction Decode
 - [ ] Do an Instruction Decode testbench
-- [ ] Draw Instruction Decode Structure

 <ins> Normal </ins>
 - [ ] See in instruction decode if it is best to keep std_logic_vector for some signals, or change it to unsigned
-- [ ] Write Wiki for instruction Decode
+- [ ] See if concurrent execution can be converted to processes or vice versa

 <ins> To be done one day in the future </ins>
 - [ ] Chose a standard for variables in vhdl, uppercase or lowercase?